How Artificial Intelligence Is Used in Finance [+ 15 Examples]

 6. Trading

 Since artificial intelligence is used to analyze patterns within large data sets, it’s no surprise that it’s often used in trading.
-As Built In explains, AI-powered computers can sift through data faster than humans, which expedites the entire process and saves large chunks of time.
+As Built In explains, AI-powered computers can sift through data faster than humans, expediting the entire process and saving large chunks of time.
+Platforms like Alpaca enable traders to analyze trends, identify opportunities and execute trades with precision.

 Consumers want to be reassured that banks and financial institutions will keep their money and personal information as safe and secure as possible, and artificial intelligence can help.
-It’s estimated that up to 95% of cloud breaches are caused by human error.
-Artificial intelligence can boost company security by analyzing and determining normal data patterns and trends, and alerting companies of discrepancies or unusual activity.
+It’s estimated that more than two-thirds of data breaches are caused by human error.
+AI platforms like Darktrace use advanced algorithms to analyze data patterns, detect anomalies and stop potential cyber threats in real time.

-AI can automate repetitive mundane, time-consuming tasks, such as reviewing documents or pulling information from applications, which will free up employees to tackle other projects.
+AI can automate repetitive, mundane, time-consuming tasks, such as reviewing documents or pulling information from applications.
+Platforms like UiPath take this to the next level, streamlining these tasks to free up employees for more strategic projects and innovation.

 People make mistakes, and human error is an unfortunate reality.
 In the financial services industry, 94% of surveyed IT professionals said they aren’t confident that their employees, consultants and partners can safely protect customer data.
-Thankfully, artificial intelligence can help reduce false positives and human error.
+AI platforms like Lucinity help reduce false positives by analyzing transaction patterns and flagging genuine risks, improving overall accuracy and reliability.

 AI solutions are helping banks and lenders “make smarter underwriting decisions” when it comes to the approval process for loans and credit cards, according to Built In.
-This is done by using a variety of factors that paint a more accurate picture of those who may be traditionally underserved.
+Rocket Mortgage demonstrates this by using AI to automate the underwriting process, ensuring compliance and speeding up approvals.

 Every item previously mentioned on this list can contribute to increased revenue.
 By automating tasks, you free up employees to take on additional responsibilities instead of hiring more personnel.
-Virtual assistants and 24/7 chatbots create a more positive customer service experience, and using AI to help determine whether someone qualifies for a loan typically means finding those with good credit who won’t default.
+Virtual assistants and 24/7 chatbots reduce operational costs, while tools like Betterment streamline financial planning for both businesses and customers, delivering cost savings on both ends.

 Examples of Financial Firms That Are Using AI